AxdeKlerk/SLP/DEBUGGING.md

 Using `.first()` in a queryset is only for grabbing one record, which is useful for lookups but not for listing results.
 For search functionality, I needed to query all matching objects with `.filter()` and then loop through them in the template.
 This ensures all variations and partial matches are displayed properly to the user.

+## Deployment Errors

+**Bug 1:**

+When I first deployed my project to *Heroku*, the site crashed with an `Internal Server Error`.
+The logs showed `ModuleNotFoundError: No module named 'square'`.
+This meant the *Square SDK* was not installed in production, even though it worked locally.

+**Fix 1:**

+I installed the correct package locally with `pip install squareup`, then updated `requirements.txt` using `pip freeze > requirements.txt`, committed the change, and redeployed to *Heroku*.
+This ensured *Heroku* installed the *Square SDK* during build.

+**Lesson Learned 1:**

+If a package is not listed in `requirements.txt`, *Heroku* will not install it, even if it works locally.

+---

+**Bug 2:**

+After installing `squareup`, the import still failed.
+My code used `from square.client import Square, SquareEnvironment` and later `from square.client import Client`.
+The SDK version on *Heroku* did not match these imports.

+**Fix 2:**

+I ran `heroku run python` and inspected `dir(square.client)`.
+This showed which classes were actually available.
+In my version, the correct class was `Square` and `SquareEnvironment`, not `Client`.
+I updated `apps/payments/utils.py` to import the right objects.

+**Lesson Learned 2:**

+The *Python Square SDK* has changed across versions.
+Always confirm available classes with `dir()` on *Heroku* to avoid chasing outdated documentation.

+---

+**Bug 3:**

+When I attempted to initialise the `client` with:

+    square = Square(
+        access_token=os.getenv("SQUARE_ACCESS_TOKEN"),
+        environment=SquareEnvironment.SANDBOX
+    )

+the logs showed `TypeError: Square.__init__() got an unexpected keyword argument 'access_token'`.

+**Fix 3:**

+I learned that in my SDK build, `Square` does not accept `access_token` in the constructor.
+I adjusted the code in `apps/payments/utils.py` to create the `client` with only `environment` and then attach the `token` later:

+    import os
+    from square.client import Square, SquareEnvironment

+    square = Square(
+        environment=SquareEnvironment.SANDBOX
+    )

+    square.access_token = os.getenv("SQUARE_ACCESS_TOKEN")
+    payments_api = square.payments

+**Lesson Learned 3:**

+Different builds of the *Square SDK* use different initialisation patterns.
+Never assume the examples in docs match the installed version.

+---

+**Bug 4:**

+On the *Heroku* Eco plan, I could not run `heroku run python manage.py migrate`.
+The logs returned `Error: Cannot run more than 1 Eco size dynos.`

+**Fix 4:**

+The Eco plan only allows one dyno.
+I solved this by scaling the web dyno down, running migrations, then scaling it back up:

+    heroku ps:scale web=0
+    heroku run python manage.py migrate
+    heroku ps:scale web=1

+**Lesson Learned 4:**

+On the *Heroku* Eco plan, I cannot run one-off commands while the web dyno is active.
+I need to scale down before running management commands or upgrade to the Hobby tier.

+---

+**Bug 5:**

+After scaling down with `heroku ps:scale web=0` and forgetting to scale back up, the app failed with `code=H14 desc="No web processes running"`.

+**Fix 5:**

+I restarted the web dyno with `heroku ps:scale web=1`.

+**Lesson Learned 5:**

+If I see *H14 errors*, it usually means I forgot to restart the web dyno after scaling it down.